fluxcd/website/content/en/blog/2024-05-13-announcing-flux-v2.3.0/index.md

 Bumping the APIs version in manifests can be done gradually.
 It is advised to not delay this procedure as the deprecated versions will be removed after 6 months.

+## What's next for Flux?

+The next milestone for the Flux project is v2.4, which is planned for Q3 2024 and will focus on the image automation APIs and S3-compatible storage APIs.
+For more details on the upcoming features and improvements, see the [Flux project roadmap](/roadmap).

+After the introduction of OCI Artifacts in 2022, we had a recurring ask from users about improving the UX of running Flux fully decoupled from Git.
+In response, we made a proposal for a `flux bootstrap oci` command and a new Terraform/OpenTofu provider that relies on container registries as the unified data storage for the desired state of Kubernetes clusters.
+The RFC can be found at [fluxcd/flux2#4749](https://github.com/fluxcd/flux2/pull/4749) and we welcome feedback from the community.

 ## Over and out